cvat-ai/cvat/site/content/en/docs/manual/advanced/backup.md

 ![](/images/image253.jpg)

-To use an [attached cloud storage](/docs/manual/basics/attach-cloud-storage/) as a backup, you should additionally select the `Cloud storage` value in the `Target storage` string and name of the attached cloud storage from `Select cloud storage`.
+If you want to save a backup to a specific [attached cloud storage](/docs/manual/basics/attach-cloud-storage/), you should additionally turn off the switch `Use default settings`, select the `Cloud storage` value in the `Target storage` and select this storage in the list of the attached cloud storages.

 ## Create backup APIs